rhysalgar/django_documentation_version_manager/README.md

 ##  How to use

-Click on the extension button and choose you version of Django.
+Click on the extension button and choose your version of Django.
 It's that simple